kramer314/fortran-lib/README.txt

 Description
 ===========
 This is a collection of Fortran modules and routines I have written for use in other (primarily numerical / scientific) codes.
+I've compiled them here to have a sort of "standard library" to link other codes against.

 Dependencies
 ============